crater-space/service/README.md

 5. `uninstall` generates a Bash script to uninstall the specified packages from the system
 6. `update` generates a Bash script to update all (or specified) packages using the appropriate available known sources

+An extra endpoint has been configured to generate a script to install the [cli](https://github.com/crater-space/cli).

+    `cli` returns a Bash script to install the cli.

 ### Web portal

 Hitting the URL in the browser displays basic information about the service endpoints (coming soon).